spryker/cakephp-statemachine/docs/README.md

 If you are using repeating of events heavily (lot of loops can happen), you might want to raise the default limit of 10 repeats of an event.
 Configure key `StateMachine.maxEventRepeats` can be used for this.

+If you not only want to prevent immediate loops, but also take the whole history into account, you can use the the slightly slower lookup in the persistence for this: Configure key `StateMachine.maxLookupInPersistence` can be set to `true` here.
+This way you can also prevent timeout loops to run forever.
+Careful to include a manual event then around the loop to escape if that happens.

 ### Enable detailed error logging
 Add the detailed log listening into your Configure config (app.php):
 ```php